-A KG Hypnobirthing Course not only equips you with the hypnobirthing information, but uniquely gives you the knowledge to understand your options and the implications of the choices you make.
-As well as teaching you the techniques you need for a successful hypnobirth, it gives you the information to navigate the system in which you find yourself to achieve the best outcome for you and your baby.
+This personalised course is designed to equip you with great hypnobirthing information, giving you the knowledge to understand your options and the implications of the choices you make.
+And as well as teaching you the techniques you need for a successful hypnobirth, it provides you with unique support from a qualified hypnotherapist to address any fears, phobias or poor habits in your life and achieve the best outcome for you and your baby.

 What will I learn on the course?

-How the father can be your powerful protector and support
+How the birthing partner can be your protector and support

 How your body is designed to give birth with efficiency and comfort

-Knowledge and information about pregnancy and birth that you are unlikely to be told anywhere else
+Knowledge and information about pregnancy and birth that you might not have heard before

-Understanding how the mind and body work together
+Understanding of how the mind and body work together

-A hypnobirthing father is knowledgeable and able to support her as she gives birth.
-He is a huge asset in the birthing room, and many mothers say, ‘I couldn’t have done it without him.’
-They have practised together before the birth which brings them closer together, and he knows he has played an important part in how his baby enters the world.
-This deepens their relationship as a couple, and his relationship with his child.
+A hypnobirthing father/birth partner is knowledgeable and able to support their partner during the birth.
+They are a huge asset in the birthing room.
+They hopefully practise together before the birth, which brings them closer together, and they know that they play an important part in how the baby enters the world.
+This deepens their relationship, and their relationship with the child.

 When should I do the course?

 Given the choice, I would advise doing the course in the second trimester of your pregnancy so you can enjoy the benefits during your pregnancy as well as at the birth of your baby.
-It is not so much a matter of learning facts so they are fresh in your mind, but more a matter of absorbing the information so that it becomes second nature, but KG Hypnobirthing works whenever you do it.
-I have taught a woman who gave birth two days later, and it worked perfectly well.
+It is not so much a matter of learning facts so they are fresh in your mind, but more a matter of absorbing the information so that it becomes second nature... but learning hypnobirthing helps whenever you do it.

-People sometimes ask if buying The Hypnobirthing Book and the Colour and Calmness CD is sufficient without coming to a course.
-The honest answer is, ‘I don’t know’.
-For a few mothers it is, for many it isn’t (though it will always make a difference).
+It really depends.
+For a few parents it is, for many it isn’t, though it will always make a difference.
 The trouble is, you don’t know which category you come into until after your baby is born.

 You undoubtedly get more information and feel more supported from attending a course.
-How many people have bought a series of audios to learn a language and then found that going to a course is far more effective?
+How many people have bought a series of audios to learn a language and then found that doing a course is far more effective?

 History of Hypnobirthing?